openshift/enhancements/enhancements/storage/csi-driver-install.md

 User should be able to edit the CR and change log level, managementState and update credentials(if operator configuration CR is mechanism by which credentials are delivered to the CSI driver) required for talking to storage backend.

-Installation via OLM however means that, when we want to enable these CSI drivers as default drivers, they must be installed by default in Openshift installs.
+Installation via OLM however means that, when we want to enable these CSI drivers as default drivers, they must be installed by default in OpenShift installs.
 We further propose that - Cluster Storage Operator(https://github.com/openshift/cluster-storage-operator) could create subscriptions for these driver operators when drivers have to be installed by default.